povils/phpmnd/README.md

 The ``--progress`` option will display progress bar.

+The ``--strings`` option will include strings literal search in code analysis.

+The ``--ignore-strings`` option will exclude strings from code analysis when using "strings" option.

+The ``--progress`` option will display progress bar.

-The ``--extensions`` option lets you extend code analysis (extensions must be separated by a comma):
+The ``--extensions`` option lets you extend code analysis (extensions must be separated by a comma).

 **By default it analyses conditions, return statements and switch cases.**